X

 What really made this turntable shine was using the Bluetooth connection to listen to my records with my noise-canceling headphones while working.
 The sound was so immersive, and I could put on a record, walk away to another room entirely, and still hear the crackles come through crystal-clear -- without disturbing anyone else with my music taste.

-In addition, it has a built-in phono preamp that delivers an excellent listening experience, no matter how you choose to play audio.
+In addition, verified customers say that the built-in phono preamp that delivers an excellent listening experience, no matter how you choose to play audio.

 Pros & Cons